gigahidjrikaaa/Flash-Donate/README.md

-# Flash-Donate
+# Flaskr - A Flask Tutorial
- A web app built for shadaqah which uses Bitcoin Lightning Network.
+ Flask Tutorial.
+A task list web app using Flask.